Sensor Integration

 Sensor Hub

-- Monitors wristband health (battery, tamper, connectivity)
+- Monitors wristband health (battery, connectivity)

-- Communicates securely with Ward's cloud
+- Communicates securely with Ward's cloud over HTTPS

 Each unit needs at least one hub.